 - You must understand dynamic linking and libraries.

-- Understanding the concept of ABI compatibility
+- You must understand the concept of ABI compatibility.

 - You must understand library naming conventions.